nymarya/data-structures/README.md

 # data_structures
-Implementing some data structures, including vector, stack and queue
+Implementing some data structures and ADTs, including vector, stack and queue